MUDAL/Smart-Aquarium/README.md

 4. Multiple sensors for comprehensive information about water quality (PH, TDS, temperature, and turbidity sensors).
 5. Periodic display of measured data on an LCD display.
 6. Periodic uploading of sensor data to the ``ThingSpeak`` server for remote access and analysis.
-7. Sending of notifications to the user's mobile device via MQTT if any of the parameters are not within a safe range.
+7. Notifying the user's mobile device via MQTT if any parameters are not within a safe range.
 8. Wi-Fi provisioning.

 ## Challenges and Solutions